 TO SUBSCRIBE TO KATHY'S E-NEWS ABOUT ANIMAL RESCUE PROJECTS THAT SHE IS INVOLVED WITH:

 Beginning one day prior to Hurr.
 Ike, Kathy began hands-on helping of Galveston Bay animals, based upon her 2 month experience as a rescuer and trapper in New Orleans post-Katrina (as a volunteer with Best Friends Animal Society and Animal Rescue New Orleans).
-The affect of Hurr.
-Ike on Galveston Bay animals is far from over, and Kathy is continuing to help animals in her own devastated community of Kemah and Seabrook (most of which had storm surge flooding of 7 feet and more).
+Now over two years later, the affect of Hurr.
+Ike on Galveston Bay animals is far from over, and Kathy is continuing to help animals in her own neighborhoods (much of which was devastated with storm surge flooding of 7 feet or more).

 * This is a separate email list from Kathy's general music email list.
 If you joined her E-News list on either the Home page or the E-News Signup page, you will NOT be added to this Animal Rescue Project E-List unless you specifically join here on this page.